8 Reasons to Take Care of Your Teen’s Teeth NOW

 8) Do their teeth stick out?

-If you answered yes to any of these questions, I would recommend that you make an appointment with an orthodontist to get your teen’s smile evaluated.
-Not only will it put your mind at ease, it could most definitely lead to your teen feeling much more confident in the feature they use to communicate with the world- their smile!
-If your teen is worried about the aesthetic complaints commonly associated with having braces, have no fear- there are lots of more subtle options treatment options available, including clear braces & Invisalign clear retainers, and your orthodontist will be happy to explain all of options to you and your child in detail at your consultation.
+If you answered yes to any of these questions, I would recommend that you make an appointment with an orthodontist in Villa Park & Westmont, IL to get your teen’s smile evaluated.
+Not only will it put your mind at ease, but it could also most definitely lead to your teen feeling much more confident in the feature they use to communicate with the world- their smile!
+If your teen is worried about the aesthetic complaints commonly associated with having braces, have no fear- there are lots of more subtle options treatment options available, including clear braces & Invisalign clear retainers, and your orthodontist will be happy to explain all of the options to you and your child in detail at your consultation.

 Wishing you and your teen a great 2019,